ixa-ehu/ixa-pipe-wikify-ukb/README.md

 ````

 If you are using a x86-64 Linux platform, you can use the already
-compiled *ukb_wsd* binary in *bin* folder.
+compiled *ukb_wsd* binary in *ukb/bin* folder.
 If not, follow the
-installation instructions in *src/INSTALL* file.
+installation instructions in *ukb/src/INSTALL* file.

-Download and compile a graph derived from Wikipedia.
+Download and create a graph derived from Wikipedia.
 For example, to get the Basque Wikipedia graph, first download the
 following source files and unpack them: